Akil Baddoo Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 7.8 K/9, the fifth-worst in the league.
+- The Guardians pitching staff is 26th in the league with a collective 7.8 strikeouts per nine innings.

-- The Guardians have a 4.16 team ERA that ranks 12th among all league pitching staffs.
+- The Guardians have the 12th-ranked team ERA among all league pitching staffs (4.16).

-- Guardians pitchers combine to give up the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- Guardians pitchers combine to surrender the seventh-fewest home runs in baseball (14 total, 0.9 per game).

-- Gaddis (0-1) takes the mound for the Guardians in his fourth start of the season.
-He's put together an 8.53 ERA in 12 2/3 innings pitched, with 11 strikeouts.
+- Gaddis gets the start for the Guardians, his fourth of the season.
+He is 0-1 with an 8.53 ERA and 11 strikeouts in 12 2/3 innings pitched.

-- The righty last appeared on Tuesday against the New York Yankees, when he threw three innings, allowing eight earned runs while giving up eight hits.
+- In his last time out on Tuesday, the right-hander threw three innings against the New York Yankees, allowing eight earned runs while surrendering eight hits.

-- In three games this season, the 25-year-old has put up an 8.53 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .275 to his opponents.
+- The 25-year-old has amassed an ERA of 8.53, with 7.8 strikeouts per nine innings, in three games this season.
+Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.